spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 [!!!](TODO: Check whether this is correct about single string ACLs)

 <%(#Expandable title="How would you give only a specific client write-access for a component?")%>Some component data should be editable/updateable by the player's client, but not by the clients of any other players.
-In the FPS Template project the `Player` entity template function in `FpsEntityTemplates.cs` grants the player's client write-access over a number of components: clientMovement, clientRotation, clientHeartbeat etc.
+In the FPS starter project the `Player` entity template function in `FpsEntityTemplates.cs` grants the player's client write-access over a number of components: clientMovement, clientRotation, clientHeartbeat etc.

 The information that specifies exactly _which_ client should be granted permission is passed into the function in the `clientAttributeSet` parameter.
 If you'd like to read more on where this information comes from you can read about the [entity lifecycle](fix).<%(/Expandable)%>

 <%(#Expandable title="Can I rename my worker types?")%>Yes, worker types are customizable.
-As is typical for GDK projects, the FPS Template uses `UnityGameLogic` for server-side workers, and `UnityClient` for client-side workers.
+As is typical for GDK projects, the FPS starter project uses `UnityGameLogic` for server-side workers, and `UnityClient` for client-side workers.
 To find out more about renaming worker types you can read about [build configuration](fix)<%(/Expandable)%>

 ### Adding entities to the world